sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 Let me try to brake it down into a few sentences with an example.

-A typical usecase of an internal customers of yours might be:
+A typical use case of an internal customers of yours might be:

 "*Hey, we are team [insert_name] and we want to deploy and operate [insert_application].
 For this task we need to have [insert_number_of_hosts] with [insert_operating_system_and_version].
 Additionally, we need the RPM repositories of the software vendor to be available for installation on these servers.*"

 The above example would be what I refer to as a *service*.

-All of the servers this customer wants to be installed refer all to the same 'function profile'.
-While, technically, these servers can differ, they all belong to the same group of people and serve the same purpose: provide a specific service.
-You could, of course, argue that this service contains a database server and three webserver as well as a loadbalancer and thus, they don't have the same 'function profile'.
+All of the servers this customer wants to be installed refer to the very same 'function profile'.
+While, technically, these servers can differ, they all belong to the same group of people and serve the same purpose: provide a specific *service*.

+You could, of course, argue that this service contains a database server and three webservers as well as a loadbalancer and thus, they don't have the same 'function profile'.
 Yes, that is true, but that differentiation will be done by the customer, not by the operator of the Satellite.
 For the operator it is the very same function profile, since all these servers serve the same shared purpose: provide a specific *service*.

 {% raw %}<br>{% endraw %}
 Allow me to explain the reasoning behind this: {%raw %}<br>{% endraw %}